-That’s how I felt when I looked in the mirror after I lost Kirk I didn’t recognize the woman looking back.
+That’s how I felt when I looked in the mirror after I lost Kirk; I didn’t recognize the woman looking back.
 I looked pale and lifeless.
 My eyes that were always full of life looked sunken in and sad, no sparkle to be found.
-To be honest, I couldn’t stand to look at myself because the reality of what life had just thrown me was written all over my face; my eyes told the tale.
-Women that were complete strangers would come up to me in public, pat my hand, and give me a look of first hand knowledge and understanding.
+To be honest, I couldn’t stand to look at myself because the reality of what life had just thrown at me was written all over my face.
+Women that were complete strangers would come up to me in public, pat my hand, and give me a look of first-hand knowledge and understanding.

-For a couple of years after Kirk passed, I felt like a stranger within myself.
+For a couple years after Kirk passed, I felt like a stranger within myself.
 I kept trying to find footing that felt familiar.
-I was a wife and a mom and suddenly I was a widow with a child that lost her father.
-I had to remind myself daily that this journey was going to be a marathon and not a sprint.
-I prayed for direction and ask God to show me the path back to myself.
+I was a wife and a mom.
+Suddenly, I was a widow with a child that lost her father.
+I had to remind myself daily that this journey was going to be a marathon, not a sprint.
+I prayed for direction and asked God to show me the path back to myself.
 I cried out to Him to help me stay on the path that was anointed for me and to keep focused.

 Proverbs 3:6, says, “In all your ways submit to Him, and He will make your paths straight.”
 I ask every day for the wisdom to hear His voice and follow the path He has laid before me.

 Since I have been a widow for almost 7 years, one thing that is constant is that life is ever-changing.
 Life comes at you fast and there are stretches of time that seem relentless.
 But something to remember and carry with you is that God never changes.
 He is the only one that is constant and never moves off course, never gets distracted, nothing surprises Him.
 God never moves from us, He never changes.